Azure/azure-iot-ops-cli-extension/.github/pull_request_template.md

 - [ ] Have extraneous print or debug statements, commented out code-blocks or code-statements (if any) been removed from the surface area of changes?
 - [ ] Have you made an entry in HISTORY.rst which concisely explains your user-facing feature or change?

-Azure IoT CLI maintainers reserve the right to enforce any of the outlined expectations.
+Azure Edge CLI maintainers reserve the right to enforce any of the outlined expectations.

 A PR is considered **ready for review** when all basic expectations have been met (or do not apply).